¶ºÒõ¹Ý

 Looking for a tailored migration experience?

-If you have many certificates to replace or other complex technical or business requirements, please contact our team to discuss the best migration path for your organization. ¶ºÒõ¹Ý offers a broad variety of trusted digital certificates, PKI services and our modern certificate lifecycle management solution, ¶ºÒõ¹Ý® Trust Lifecycle Manager.
+If you have many certificates to replace or other complex technical or business requirements, please contact our team to discuss the best migration path for your organization. ¶ºÒõ¹Ý offers a wide variety of trusted digital certificates, PKI services, and certificate lifecycle management.

-• To be trusted by a browser, a certificate authority must comply with specific requirements defined by the CA/Browser Forum.
+• To be trusted by a browser, a publicÌýcertificate authority must comply with specific requirements defined by the CA/Browser Forum.

-• To ensure trust is consistent and continuous, browsers receive regular audit reports about CA operations and compliance.
+• To ensure trust is consistent and continuous, browser root programs receive regular audit reports about Certificate Authority (CA) operations and compliance.

-• Transparency is the rule.
-CAs are expected to work in good faith with browsers to fix and prevent issues.
+• Transparency and accountability are critical to trust.
+CAs are expected to work in good faith with the browser root programs to fix and prevent issues.

-• Recently, root programs indicated a lack of confidence in TLS certificate issuance practices of Entrust.
+• Recently, browser root programs indicated a lack of confidence in the TLS certificate issuance practices of Entrust.

 We’re here to help

-We understand this incident poses significant risk of business disruption to a large number of organizations.
+We understand this incident is a business disruption for affected organizations.

-As the world leader in globally trusted PKI and TLS/SSL solutions, we are committed to making our services and solutions available to help you maintain critical operations and ensure uninterrupted business continuity during the transition from Entrust—and beyond.
+As a global leader in globally trusted public and private trust solutions, we are committed to helping you maintain critical operations and ensure business continuity during the transition from Entrust—and beyond.

 Entrust - We're here to help